xatine/livechat-login-task/README.md

 Run `yarn test`

-Use
-email: test@test.pl and
-password: Password1
-to sign in.
+Use test@test.pl and Password1 to sign in.